Putin says Russia, US looking into new nuclear talks | The China Post

 Fears of restarting nuclear race

-The New START limits the number of deployed nuclear warheads, which are ready to use on intercontinental missiles and heavy bomber bases, to 1,550.
-The treaty also imposes various other restrictions to US and Russia’s nuclear capabilities.
+The New START limits the number of deployed nuclear warheads ready to use on intercontinental missiles and heavy bomber bases to 1,550.
+The treaty also imposes various other restrictions to US and Russian nuclear capabilities.
 It is set to expire in 2021.

 According to 2019 data provided by the Bulletin of the Atomic Scientists, both the US and Russia currently have about 1,600 deployed strategic nuclear heads at their disposal.
 Russia has a total of 6,500 nuclear warheads, compared to 6,185 on the US side.